The many beefs of Azealia Banks: or, how Harlem’s hottest rapper is swiftly becoming its most boring

 The fall-out was predictable, bordering on inevitable, and as with Banks’ past feuds, at least 90% of the words exchanged – in the public domain at least – came from Azealia’s side.
 Which begs the question: when did arguably New York’s most promising young rapper become so dull all of a sudden?

 If that statement sounds like an exaggeration, we shouldn’t forget what a breath of fresh air Azealia Banks was when ‘212’ emerged.
 Here was a female rapper delivering rhymes about cunnilingus with shark-eyed seriousness, and who had more interest in collaborating with underground artists like Lunice, Lone and Machinedrum than chart hit-makers like RedOne or Dr. Luke.
-Within six months of ‘212’ surfacing, she’d topped the NME’s yearly cool list, and she didn’t need ridiculous outfits, videos or gigantic breasts (Nicki Minaj) to do it.
-In early interviews, Banks seemed grateful for her hype yet confident and determined, and ‘NEEDSUMLUV’, released earlier this year, proved that she was no one hit wonder either.
+Within six months of ‘212’ surfacing, she’d topped the NME’s yearly cool list, and in early interviews, Banks seemed grateful for her hype yet confident and determined, and ‘NEEDSUMLUV’, released earlier this year, proved that she was no one hit wonder either.

 “It’s rare that Kreayshawn or Iggy Azalia – both far less talented rappers than Banks, and hardly mature or sensitive public figures – come across as the bigger person”